k3jph/k3jph.github.io/coat-of-arms.md

 with an emphasis on legibility and heraldic clarity.
 The illustrations are often set without background, with consistent line work, minimal shading, and a careful focus on the recognizable outline of each charge.
-In this style, the martlet appears as a clean black silhouette on a simple torse—a deliberate homage to Fairbairn's aesthetic and its influence on modern armorial presentation.
+In this style, the martlet appears as a clean black silhouette on a simple torse, a deliberate homage to Fairbairn's aesthetic and its influence on modern armorial presentation.